FGRemastered/VariantsDecisionZMM/README.md

 > Is this balanced?

 Heck, no!
-But I feel free to download the files and tweak things yourself.
+But feel free to download the files and tweak things yourself.

 > Is it fun, seeing those heavy tanks get overrun by your lights?